rajaneeshk90/logistics-rk/docs/implementation-guide/1_Logistics.md

 - REQUIRED.
 The BAP MUST implement the `on_confirm` endpoint on the url specified in URL specified in the `context.bap_uri` field sent during `confirm`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 ### 1.2.3 Example Workflow for Initiating a booking for a logistics service.

+1. The customer selects a service from the catalogue, triggering the BAP to generate a select request.
+This request includes details of the service provider, the chosen service, and the preferred type of fulfillment.
+Subsequently, the select request is directly forwarded to the BPP.
+2. Upon receiving the select request, the BPP processes the information and promptly responds to the BAP, furnishing details of the selected service along with a corresponding quote.
+This exchange occurs within the on_select callback mechanism.
+3. With the service details provided, the customer proceeds to fill in pertinent fulfillment information, encompassing delivery address, shipping preferences, and other relevant data.
+Subsequently, the BAP initiates a request to the BPP, conveying the fulfillment and billing particulars.
+4. Upon receipt of the fulfillment and billing information, the BPP engages in processing the request and invokes the on_init API.
+This API encapsulates essential payment details, such as the payable amount and, if applicable, a payment URL.
+5. Once the customer completes the payment process, the BAP triggers the confirm API of the BPP, transmitting the associated payment transaction ID.
+6. The BPP, upon receiving the confirm request, proceeds to process the transaction and invokes the on_confirm API.
+Within this callback, the BAP is furnished with an order ID, indicating the successful placement of the order.

 ### 1.2.3 Example Requests